dataq-instruments/CloudLinkExcelLinkUtilityPack_Beta/README.md

 Here are the extra feature of beta addon

-Programable Digital and Alarm Outputs (digitaloutputii.exe): tag "AFTER" and "INIT" are added, so that you can use control the delay better, "INIT 1, DELAY 20 AFTER CH3>1, 0" , initialize with 1, delay 30 seconds after the reading of CH3 is greater than 1, then output 0
+Programable Digital and Alarm Outputs (digitaloutputii.exe): tag "AFTER" and "INIT" are added, so that you can control the delay better, "INIT 1, DELAY 20 AFTER CH3>1, 0" , initialize with 1, delay 30 seconds after the reading of CH3 is greater than 1, then output 0

-ExcelLink: Allows selection of worksheet if a work book is used
+ExcelLink: Allows selection of worksheet if a work book is used, for example, you can send data to worksheet "LabData" instead of the default "Sheet1"